ankitdasgit/DataMigrationScript-Mysql-to-ElasticSearch/README.md

 2. Create an index pattern in Kibana:
 - Go to Management -> Index Patterns.
-- Enter the name of your Elasticsearch index (specified in the Python script).
+- Enter the name of your Elasticsearch index (specified in the script).

-3. Go to Discover and select the newly created index pattern to explore your data.

 ## references